Gynaecology: Qualifications

+Globally, there have been efforts to decrease variations in gynaecology curriculums, at undergraduate and postgraduate levels, between different countries and universities.
+An example of this is FIGO's international recommendations of the core competencies required to become a gynaecologist.
+Some postgraduate/residency training has moved from being duration based, to being competency based.
+At undergraduate and postgraduate levels, simulations (such as virtual reality laparoscopic simulators) form an important part of training, so skills can be developed before (and whilst) training working with patients.
+Postgraduate training globally differs by length of training, cases studied and by oversight.
+Due to advancements in treatments, qualified gynaecologists must continuously obtain new skills and knowledge.
+In some jurisdictions it is a requirement for gynaecologists to gain continuing medical education credits (annually or biannually).

-In the United States, obstetrics and gynaecology requires residency training for four years.
+In the United States, obstetrics and gynaecology typically requires residency training for four years.
 This encompasses comprehensive clinical and surgical education.
 OBGYN residents participate in a yearly in-training exam that is administered by the Council on Resident Education in Obstetrics and Gynecology (CREOG).
 Research suggests that combining curriculum and focused mentorship can improve residents' performance on the exam and overall educational outcomes.